-At screening, substudy staff will review your A5329 study records to see if you were diagnosed with cirrhosis and have HCV Genotype 1a or 1b.
+At screening, substudy staff will review your A5329 study records.
 You will be asked about your medical history and medicines you take to see if you are able to have a liver biopsy.

 If you do not enroll into the substudy A5335s